-Comparisons of chemical concentrations in sediment from the Elk River monitoring location to the TECs and PECs indicated that two metals were detected at concentrations between the TEC and PEC.
-Concentrations of these two metals were with the range of concentrations observed during the baseline sampling and consistent with concentrations at the reference site, so environmental conditions have not changed compared to the pre-placement conditions.
+Comparisons of chemical concentrations in sediment from the Elk River monitoring location to the TECs and PECs indicated that six metals were detected at concentrations between the TEC and PEC.
+Concentrations of these six metals were within the range of concentrations observed during the baseline sampling and consistent with concentrations at the reference site, so environmental conditions have not changed compared to the pre-placement conditions.

-For sediment samples, results from the fall 2020 post-placement monitoring event indicated that concentrations of detected metals in sediment samples were generally comparable to and within the range of concentrations from the baseline monitoring events.
+For sediment samples, results from the fall 2022 post-placement monitoring event indicated that concentrations of detected metals in sediment samples were generally comparable to or within the range of concentrations from the baseline monitoring events.